Patient Rights and Responsibilities

 In addition to standard financial assistance, Lindner Center of HOPE also has the “Helping Hands Program,” a program established by private donors to provide financial assistance to patients meeting criteria as long as funds are available.

-Patients not eligible for financial assistance and do not have insurance may qualify for a self pay discount off charges.
+Uninsured and self-pay patients may qualify for a discount off charges.

 and a financial counselor will assist you with the process of applying for Financial Assistance and will answer your questions regarding the Lindner Center of HOPE Financial Assistance program.